graymalkin/EarlTheIRCbot/README.md

 # Compiling
 To compile do `cd earl; rebar compile`

+# Testing
+To run all eunit tests in the project, do `rebar eunit`

 # Build
 To build, do `make`.
 This makes an executable in `_rel` which can be ran...